All Episodes

 Looking forward to that.

-And as we get to the end of the fill-in experience on behalf of Mark Stein who did Monday, Mark Belling Tuesday and Wednesday, um, just a joy while we all enjoy it so very, very much.
+And as we get to the end of the fill-in experience on behalf of Mark Stein, I did Monday and Mark Belling Tuesday and Wednesday.

 I'm Mark Davis.

-I'm the Mark that hangs out down here in Dallas Fort Worth, Texas, doing my own show on WBAP Dallas Fort Worth, and then the moment it ends on days that I get to fill in, and there's no better sort of acceleration lane f for a host of the Rush Limbo show than knocking out your own show immediately beforehand.
+And then the moment it ends on days that I get to fill in, and there's no better sort of acceleration lane for a host of the Rush Limo show than knocking out your own show immediately beforehand.

-We had I just got to tell you today, and since it, hey, if it's open line Friday, that means I can throw anything out I want to, right?
+We had, I just got to tell you today, and since it, hey, if it's Open Line Friday, that means I can throw anything out I want to, right?

 Don't the same rules apply to me?